Community Updates

 What is EarthSure?

-Located at the Taylors Road Landfill site, in Victoria, EarthSure, a joint venture between Veolia and Ventia is a lawful premise licensed by the EPA if Victoria to receive and treat Category C, B and A soils and wastes by thermal treatment and stabilisation.
+Located at the Taylors Road Landfill site, in Victoria, EarthSure, a joint venture between Veolia and Ventia is a lawful premise licensed by the EPA of Victoria to receive and treat Category C, B and A reportable priority waste soils by thermal treatment, soil washing and stabilisation.

 How are contaminants removed?